AndreMiras/edilkamin.js/README.md

 Accessing stove info and controlling it doesn't require any authentication.
 The stove's MAC address is all needed to control it once the stove is connected.
 This means leaking the MAC address to anyone would potentially give them access to it.

+October 2022 update: Edilkamin recently addressed the security flaw and at the same time broke the library.